 Fixing a freezer that is not cold enough costs between $50 and $500, depending on the problem source.
 This issue may simply be caused by a misunderstanding of the freezer’s controls, and a repairman can adjust the interior temperature and show you how to get your freezer to the correct temperature.
 However, it could be more serious, such as an issue with the gasket, which could need repairing or replacing.

 A freezer that runs continuously can be fixed for between $75 and $300.
+When a freezer runs constantly, it is using electricity, which can be quite wasteful and add up quickly.
 This issue is often due to the thermostat, which has developed a fault or failed completely and needs replacing.
 Fortunately, thermostat replacement is relatively easy, and the job can be done within an hour or two.